The following topics are described here:

 The default setting of the Devices page does not show all available columns.
 You can show more data or rearrange how the columns are presented.

 Click the Columns button and select the checkboxes to show or hide columns.

 You can rearrange the order of the data by dragging the column names to the desired position.

 To assign a device or multiple devices to a group, follow these steps: (See also Managing Groups).

 From the Devices page, click the checkbox for the device(s) you want to assign to a group.

-From the Select Group drop-down list, choose the desired group.
+In the Assign to Group window, click the Group drop-down list and choose the desired group.

-From the Devices page, click the checkbox for the device(s) you want to rescan.
+From the Devices page, click the checkbox for the device(s) you want to scan.

-Click the Scan link to rescan the device The request is sent and Automox retrieves the latest status of the device.
+Click Actions and select Scan to scan the device.
+The request is sent and Automox retrieves the latest status of the device.